omeka/omeka-s-enduser/docs/modules/dspaceconnector.md

 ![Table of past imports showing two from mars.gmu.edu](../modules/modulesfiles/mods_dspacepast.png)

 Check the box for each import you wish to undo and click submit.
-The